 Strong consistency vs latency and availability

-The stricter the consistency guarantees, the more expensive distributed writes become and the harder it is to keep latency low.
+The stricter the consistency guarantees, the more expensive distributed writes get and the harder it is to keep latency low.
+Every level of consistency is paid for in response time or in availability during a network partition.

 Normalization vs read performance